jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 Considering both accuracy requirements and implementation complexity, the Forward #gls("fd") method was preferred over the central #gls("fd") method for calculating the required derivatives for curvature evaluation.
 In this thesis, #gls("fem") is used to simulate the structural behavior of the #gls("swith") model.
 When conducting #gls("fem") simulations, strains (first derivatives of displacement with respect to local coordinates) are extracted as part of its solution, alongside displacements.
 However, it is important to explain how to obtain strains when only displacement values are available.

-The rationale behind this approach is to strengthen the universal applicability of this work.
-The presented method for calculating curvature can be equally applied to displacement data from various sources, including alternative simulation approaches such as beam models @Gross2021b @Gross2019 @Gross2021 @Gross2017 @Gross2021a @Gross2019a @Spura2019 and experimental measurements.
+The rationale behind this approach is to strengthen the universal applicability of this dissertation.
+The presented method for calculating curvature can be equally applied to displacement data from various sources, including alternative simulation techniques such as beam models @Gross2021b @Gross2019 @Gross2021 @Gross2017 @Gross2021a @Gross2019a @Spura2019 and experimental measurements.
 By focusing on a method that requires only displacement data and coordinates, rather than leveraging #gls("fem")-specific outputs like strains, the approach maintains broad applicability.
 This generality enhances the practical value of the presented methodology, as it can serve as a reference procedure for future work, regardless of how displacement data is sourced.

 // ----------------------------- steps with fem ----------------------------- //

-Having laid out the general nature of the considered approach, concrete steps for curvature derivation using the #gls("fd") method shall be given.
+Having laid out the general nature of the proposed approach, concrete steps for curvature derivation using the #gls("fd") method shall be given.
 For this example, the structure model is discretized through elements as depicted in @fig_38.
-While this example utilizes a #gls("fem") meshing approach, the approach presented remains generally applicable to other methods.
+This example employs #gls("fem") meshing, yet the principles remain applicable across various methods.
-With the local displacement values and their corresponding coordinates, five of the eight required derivatives per element can be computed without considering neighborhood relationships.
+With the local displacement values and their corresponding coordinates, five of the eight required derivatives per element can be computed without involving neighborhood relationships.
 These are expressed in @eq_37 to @eq_41, where the function $f(x_i)$ returns the displacement value at discretization point $x_i$.

 $ f'_("forward")(x_0) = 2 space (f(x_4) - f(x_0))/(h) $<eq_37>